 So I decided to rethink our LEGO table design!

 I knew I wanted something that would hold a LOT of LEGO.
 My parents kept all of my childhood LEGO so we have quite the collection in our house.
 I also wanted a large playing surface that would be multipurpose.
-I wanted to be able to do our coding activities on the table, and also use it as a stage for impromptu performances.
+I wanted to be able to do our coding activities on the table, and use it for all our other STEM activities like making slime and having fun with sensory bins.

 The most important feature of our DIY LEGO table was that it needed to require VERY LITTLE organization.
 At the end of the day, neither I or my kids were going to keep the LEGO sorted by colors.
 I figured that it made sense to have a few specific organizing containers for minifigures and wheels but that is the ONLY organization that our table has.